Is voting compulsory?

 - tell us that you did vote and provide details

-If you don’t respond to this notice, we’ll refer you to the State Penalties Enforcement Registry (SPER) for further action.
+If you don’t respond to the ‘apparent failure to vote’ notice, we’ll refer you to the State Penalties Enforcement Registry (SPER) for further action.

 If you have received an apparent failure to vote notice or infringement notice and wish to pay online, please click below or visit: http://www.ecq.qld.gov.au/payyourfine